sinclairzx81/typebox/readme.md

 ### Compiler

-TypeBox provides a specialized high performance runtime type checker.
-Please note this type checker is not JSON schema compilant and will only compile for known TypeBox types; excluding types created with `Type.Unsafe<T>(...)`.
+TypeBox provides a high performance runtime type checker.
+Note this type checker is not fully JSON schema compilant and will only compile known TypeBox types; except for types created with `Type.Unsafe<T>`.

 ```typescript
 import { TypeCompiler } from '@sinclair/typebox/compiler'